Louisa Lytton: EastEnders

 Lytton made her first appearance in EastEnders on 18 March 2005, playing Johnny Allen's daughter Ruby Allen.
 In July 2006, weeks after winning the "Sexiest Female" award at the British Soap Awards, it was announced that Lytton would be leaving EastEnders in November 2006.
 On the exit of her character, Lytton had commented: "I've really enjoyed my time at EastEnders.
 It has been a great experience which I will never forget but I am now looking forward to trying new things and not getting typecast."
 Lytton's final scenes were broadcast in November 2006.
 On 1 December 2006, Lytton appeared on the ITV1 show Loose Women and confirmed that leaving EastEnders was not her decision.
 In August 2008 she stated she would like to return to EastEnders once she had left The Bill.

 On 18 July 2018, Lytton was announced to be reprising her role as Ruby.
-Lytton revealed that she was shocked to be asked back to EastEnders after such a long time, and told Metro UK, "In my head, obviously I’d always have loved to go back to the show because it was where I started out, but it had been so long that it was never an option in my head anymore [...]
+Lytton revealed that she was shocked to be asked back to EastEnders after such a long time, and told Metro UK, "In my head, obviously I'd always have loved to go back to the show because it was where I started out, but it had been so long that it was never an option in my head anymore [...]
 I genuinely never thought about it being an option, especially because my dad had died in the show."

-After a twelve-year hiatus, Ruby returned on 18 September 2018.
+Following a twelve-year hiatus, Ruby returned on 18 September 2018.
 Producers soon placed her at the centre of a sexual consent storyline, involving a special episode about the views surrounding consent.
 Lytton was nominated for two Digital Spy Reader Awards for the consent storyline, while Lytton and the storyline were praised by viewers and critics alike.

 Lytton left the serial for the second time in late 2021, following the birth of her first child.
 In March 2022, Lytton admitted she may never return to the soap.
+However in September 2024, it was announced that Lytton would be reprising the role for a prolonged stint later in the year.
+Following the announcement of her return, Lytton stated "I am thrilled to have been asked back to the Square to revisit Ruby once more, and to shed some light on what the past three years have been like for her during her time away from Walford.
+I've always loved playing Ruby as there is never a dull moment and I cannot wait for everyone to see what Ruby has in store."